 Homepage

-Ce Guo (/tsə ɡwɔː/, but he does not object to creative variations) is a programmer who occasionally attempts to write research papers.
-His interests include reconfigurable computing and computational risk management, which are unfortunately less exciting than shouting “LLM” three times in a mirror.
-Most of his submissions are politely rejected, possibly because they include too many hardware block diagrams, causal graphs, and squiggly time series plots, but not nearly enough neural networks.
+Ce Guo (/tsə ɡwɔː/) is a programmer who occasionally attempts to write research papers.
+His interests include reconfigurable computing and computational risk management, which are, regrettably, less fashionable than chanting “LLM” a few times and treating the result as a considered opinion.
+Most of his submissions are politely declined, possibly because they contain too many hardware block diagrams, causal graphs, and untidy time-series plots, but rather too little of the confident storytelling that substitutes for rigour.